irinanita/cook-book/README.md

 the other fileds should maintain values from the database.

 ### View sort and filter recipes
-* ensure that when search result is zero display an appropriate message
+* Ensure that when search result is zero display an appropriate message
-* check that the results matched the filters applied
+* Check that the results matched the filters applied
-* checked that multiple selection worked correctly
+* Checked that multiple selection worked correctly
-* checked that the recipes that contain certain allergens were excluded as expected
+* Checked that the recipes that contain certain allergens were excluded as expected
-* apply filters that have no result and check that an alert message is displayed
+* Apply filters that have no result and check that an alert message is displayed

 ### Alert Testing
-* check that after every important interaction feedback was provided via alers and user was redirected to the correct page
+* Check that after every important interaction feedback was provided via alers and user was redirected to the correct page

 ### Login/Registration Testing
-* ensure that user couldn't access "My Recipe" section if not logged in
+* Ensure that user couldn't access "My Recipe" section if not logged in
-* check if the user that is login in is registered.
+* Check if the user that is login in is registered.
 That the username matches usernames in database
 * If username mathces any username in database check if the password inserted matched the password from the database assocciated to the username

 ### View/Editing/Deleting Recipes in My Cooking Book
-* ensure that user can delete/edit only his/her own recipes.
+* Ensure that user can delete/edit only his/her own recipes.
 For this purposes two different users where created.
-* when user has zero recipes a message should be displayed
+* When user has zero recipes a message should be displayed

 ### Next/Previous Page
 * Test that when there are no recipes left the " next page" button is not displayed
 * Test that when there are no previous recipes to display left the "previous page" button is not displayed

 ### Login/Logout
-* check that when a user is not loged in a "Log In" text is displayed
+* Check that when a user is not loged in a "Log In" text is displayed
-* check that when a user is loged in a "Log Out" text is displayed
+* Check that when a user is loged in a "Log Out" text is displayed

 ## Version Control
 Git and GitHub were use for version control.
 Commits where made at each important change, the goal was to keep them concise and relevant.

 ## Deployment
-Deployed using Heroku
+This Project was deployed with Heroku in the following way:
-* create heroku account
+* Create heroku account
-* login into heroku from console `heroku login`
+* Login into heroku from console `heroku login`
-* create a new empty App on Heroku as none was created before `heroku create`
+* Create a new empty App on Heroku as none was created before `heroku create`
-* rename App `heroku apps:rename cook-book-project`
+* Rename App `heroku apps:rename cook-book-project`
 Run this command from App's Root.
 The empty Heroku Git repository is automatically set as a remote for your local repository.
 Check `git remote -v`
 * create a Procfile (instruction to Heroku as which file should be used as entry point to our App)